 to the begin of the price history in .t1 or .t6

-format (only in [Trade] mode and after the
+format; only in [Trade] mode and after the

-INITRUN).
+INITRUN.
 This allows recording live prices for

 re-training or other

-Prices can be switched between different types (f.i. quotes and trades) with
+Live prices can be switched between different types (f.i. quotes and trades) with

 the SET_PRICETYPE command when supported by

-- Price outliers and stock splits are detected and can be evaluated with the
+bar.
+Outliers and stock splits are detected and can be evaluated with the

 PriceJump variable.
-Outliers are removed.
+Outliers are removed, splits are

-- If the LEAN flag is set and M1 historical data is used, the open and close prices of a bar are
+- If the LEAN flag is set and M1 historical data is used, open and close prices of a bar are

 offset is higher than the current bar number (Bar), the price of the first bar is returned.